 I care deeply about open science and healthy research culture.
 At Royal Holloway, I am the organiser of the ReproducibiliTea journal club, where we alternate between paper discussions and more hands-on “how-to” sessions on various aspects of research life.
 Please fill out this short form if you’d like to be added to our mailing list.

 I’m passionate about making research accessible and involving diverse voices to drive positive change.
-If you’re a teacher, parent, educator, or policymaker interested in collaborating, I’d love to hear from you!
+If you’re an educator, parent, or policymaker interested in collaborating, I’d love to hear from you!

 Outside of work, you can find me kayaking, hiking, playing guitar, or in the gym.
 I am also a keen reader, and I really like to knit and make pottery.